Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

 Some of the materials in this study do not typically appear in standard CFT physics literature.
-For clarity, our discussions will occasionally appear to be repetitive.
-Additionally, in the appendices, a deliberate effort is made on being comprehensive rather than brief.
+In the appendices, a deliberate effort is made on being comprehensive rather than brief.
 Appendix-\ref{app:notations} summarizes our notational conventions.
-Appendix-\ref{app:MinkowskiCFT} and Appendix-\ref{app:Iwasawa} contain more traditional background materials.
 Appendix-\ref{app:MinkowskiCFT} includes clarification on the kinematics of a 4-point amplitude as a function of various equivalent sets of conformal invariant variables.
 Appendix-\ref{app:Iwasawa} is a brief discussion on the structure of semi-simple Lie groups and, for $SO(d,2)$, the notion of MASG, Eq. (\ref{eq:MASG}).
 Other appendices provide supplemental discussions to the text proper.
 Appendix \ref{app:embed} summarizes some of the key issues involved in the construction of \textit{causal symmetric spaces} and how lightcone causality is understood using \textit{semigroups}.
-Appendix \ref{app:compact} offers a review of zonal spherical functions for the case of $ SO(3) $ and Appendix \ref{app:sphr} extends the discussion to non-compact groups.

-\paragraph{Note Added:} After the completion of this work, we were made aware of the series of papers by Buri\'c, Isachenkov, and Schomerus \cite{Schomerus2017,Schomerus2018,Isachenkov2018,Buric2020,Buric:2022ucg}.
-Some of the key constructions presented here are discussed in their work in the context of Euclidean CFTs.
-In particular, their $ K $-spherical functions are the Euclidean analogues to our Minkowski $ H $-bi-invariant functions, where their subgroup $ K = SO(d)\times SO(1,1) $ is a Wick rotation away from our $ H = SO(d-1,1)\times SO(1,1) $.
-The key distinction is the role played by causality in the determination of $ H $ and its association with the embedding space.
-Further, causality also dictates for us the ordering of roots discussed in \cite{Isachenkov2018,kravchuk2018light}.
-The reduction of the Casimir equation to a Calogero-Sutherland Hamiltonian evolution can be understood in terms of our $ (y,\eta) $ variables and was briefly discussed in \cite{agarwal2022application}.
-Further discussion in related directions is currently being prepared \cite{Agarwal:2023}.
-In this current study, we construct the relevant spherical functions directly in an integral representation.
+In Appendix \ref{app:sphr}, we extend the discussion to non-compact groups, paying special attention to how ``causality" enters.